UK Pension Transfer

 - We will write to your UK fund provider to request your retirement information, transfer values, obtain the discharge documentation and prepare a report and tax analysis comparison on how your benefits will be treated if they remain in the UK against how they will be treated if transferred.

 - A complimentary, no obligation consultation with your UK Pension Manager to discuss the transfer process and any concerns you may have.

 - On your agreement, comprehensive financial advice will be provided to ensure your UK fund is transferred efficiently and within UK and Australian rules.

 - The UK pension provider releases the funds to your Australian superannuation fund, if applicable.

 - Once the funds have been received in Australia, (for those residents in Australia more than six months) we shall complete the ‘option to tax’ forms and send this to your Australian superannuation fund to pay the tax at the appropriate time.

 - The balance of the funds after fees and charges are then invested by your financial advisor in accordance with your retirement investment strategy.

-To begin the process of a UK pension transfer, speak to our Joondalup team or contact us today to learn more about how we can help with UK Pension transfers to Perth.
+To begin the process of a UK pension transfer, speak to our Joondalup or Victoria Park team, or contact us today to learn more about how we can help with UK Pension transfers to Perth.